 —No experience needed!

-Here’s just a few of our favorite European spots to go exploring …
+Here are just a few of our favorite European spots to explore …

-Palanga, Lithuania — Watch the sunset over the Baltic Sea, ride horses along the beach, and shop for souvenirs at this beach side vacation destination.
+Palanga, Lithuania — Watch the sunset over the Baltic Sea, then go ride horses along the beach.
+Before leaving, shop for souvenirs at this beachside vacation destination.

-Czech Republic — Arrive early, before other tourists, to walk along famous Charles Bridge, walk up the hill to Prague castle, and shop in this capital city.
+Czech Republic — Arrive early, before other tourists, to walk along famous Charles Bridge.
+Stroll up the hill to Prague castle, and shop in this capital city before leaving.

-Hungary — Spend the weekend in Budapest, relaxing in famous thermal spas, walk around castle hill, and take a short cruise for sites of both Buda and Pest.
+Hungary — Spend the weekend in Budapest!
+It’s all about relaxing in famous thermal spas and walking around castle hill.
+Oh, and exploring both sides of Buda and Pest.
+Don’t forget to admire the Fisherman’s Bastion, too!

-Austria — Visit museums and photograph detailed architecture in tranquil Vienna and try local cuisine wiener schnitzel.
+Austria — Visit museums and photograph detailed architecture in tranquil Vienna.
+Fall in love with Salzburg and try local cuisine like wiener schnitzel or warm apple strudel.

-Poland — Head south for hikes through the mountains to swimmable lakes, strolls through a lively Old Town full of drool-worthy treats, and step back in time at numerous world famous WWII history sites.
+Poland — Head south for hikes through the mountains to swimmable lakes.
+Or, take strolls through a lively Old Town full of drool-worthy treats.
+We also love that you can step back in time at numerous WWII history sites.

-Germany — Explore fairytale castles, take a train through the scenic Black Forest, and check out the artsy side of Berlin.
+Germany — Explore fairytale castles, or take a train through the scenic Black Forest.
+Also, be sure to check out the artsy side of Berlin and the architecture in Munich.

-Switzerland — Hike or take in views of the Swiss Alps by train, paddle board on Lake Geneva, and get your fill of chocolate.
+Switzerland — Hike or take in views of the Swiss Alps by train (what a dream!).
+Come paddle board on Lake Geneva and get your fill of chocolate.

-Croatia — Ancient coastal towns like Dubrovnik, Roman amphitheaters, and some of the most beautiful coastlines in Europe.
+Croatia — We love the ancient coastal towns like Dubrovnik.
+And the Roman amphitheaters.
+And some of the most beautiful coastlines in Europe.
+We just really love Croatia.

-Estonia — Jump into midieval times in Tallinn, ride your bike along the Baltic Sea, and kayak around Saaremaa Island.
+Estonia — Jump into medieval times in Tallinn!
+Ride your bike along the Baltic Sea and kayak around Saaremaa Island.
+This favorite is easily visited on a weekend.